suzuki-shunsuke/guide-github-action-renovate/docs/detail.md

 You should forbid developers to push a commit to Renovate branches.
 Otherwise, developers can push malicious code to a pull request of Renovate and can approve and merge the pull request.
+Even if `Require approval of the most recent reviewable push` is enabled, developers still can push malicious code.

+If you want to add changes to a Renovate pull request, you should create a new pull request.
+You may feel bothersome, but you have no choice.

 ### Create a dedicated GitHub App to push commits to a Renovate pull request